-Public Awareness
+Awareness

-• ALOHA, MO`OLELO, & Suicide Prevention Basics (1 to 1.5 hrs.)
+Aloha, Mo`olelo, & Suicide Prevention Basics (1 to 1.5 hrs.)

 POSTVENTION

-Exploring understanding and meaning through transitions, changes to navigating grief and loss..
-For some, the experience is traumatically life-altering.
-Grounded in Hawaiian Olelo No`eau (expressive wisdom in sayings) and Hawaiian values, through art`ing (creative rendering), and processing.
-Mo`olelo/stories of lived experiences, embrace values, culture, practice, traditions, and legacy.
-Increase a sense of self-identity (self-confidence), place, and resolve (coping strategies). â€‹â€‹
+Explore your understanding and meaning through transition changes. to navigating grief and loss..
+For some, the experience is traumatizingly life-altering.
+Grounded in Hawaiian Olelo No`eau (expressive wisdom in sayings) and Hawaiian values, through art`ing (creative rendering), processing, and reflection..
+Mo`olelo/stories of perspectives of lived experiences, embraced meanings, culture, practice, traditions, and legacy.
+Increased strength in a sense of self-identity (confidence), place, and sense of strength resolve (coping strategies).

 Hope/Mana`olana